Drogheda Lightning: 2012 season

-Drogheda Lightning Entered the 2012 season with a much larger squad with many new rookies joining the ranks.
-They once again kicked off their season against division rivals Trim Bulldogs in Trim winning 32–26 in a close run game.
-Drogheda went on to win another Three games beating Dublin Dragons 2nds twice in Drogheda and defeating Trim Bulldogs once more 31–21 to clinch the DV8s Division at Shorts S & R in Belfast on 19 August.
+Drogheda Lightning entered the 2012 season with a much larger squad with many new rookies joining the ranks.
+They once again kicked off their season against division rivals Trim Bulldogs in Trim winning 32–26.
+Drogheda went on to win another three games beating Dublin Dragons 2nds twice in Drogheda and defeating Trim Bulldogs once more 31–21 to win the DV8s Division at Shorts S & R in Belfast on 19 August.